 - I'm passionate about a ton of things & I hate apathy.

 - I have extreme emotions.
 I'm either really really excited, sooooooo happy, overwhelmed by peace, or crying.
 I like speaking hyperbolically, but that's because I actually experience emotions really intensely in this encompassing way.
 Empathy is huge for me.
 The best way I can describe it is that I feel other's emotions.
 I will cry when someone explains to me how they're hurting or feel really happy when something amazing is going on in their life.
 It often feels like I'm vicariously living through everyone else's emotions.
-Recently I've learned that all of this is because I'm Bipolar.
+When I was a senior at Pepperdine and diagnosed with Bipolar Disorder, I realized that these extremes in my emotional life are because I'm Bipolar.

 - I'm very intellectual.
 I love to analyze (and overanalyze) anything and everything.
 I've been intensely curious since I was a little girl, so I'm always asking questions and every day I try to figure out more of the world around me.
 My go-to is researching everything, because knowledge & information is like energy to me.
 I've LOVED school since kindergarten!
 It makes me happy reading textbooks and writing papers and being in class and debating ideas and becoming more open-minded.